OrdnanceSurvey/OS-MasterMap-Highways-Network-stylesheets/GML stylesheets/QGIS stylesheets (QML)/README.md

 **1.**  Fork or [download](https://github.com/OrdnanceSurvey/OS-MasterMap-Highways-Network-stylesheets/archive/master.zip) the contents of this repository

+**2.**  Copy the folder ‘ordnance_survey_highways’ into your QGIS SVG directory (a typical Windows file path is C:\Program Files\QGIS xxxx\apps\qgis\svg, where xxxx represents whatever version of QGIS you are running)

-**2.**  Load your Highways Network GML data into QGIS
+**3.**  Load your Highways Network GML data into QGIS

-**3.**  Double click on a layer to access the 'Layer Properties' window > click on 'Load Style...' > navigate to the directory containing the QML files (those ending .qml) > select the relevantly named QML file > click 'Open' > click 'OK'
+**4.**  Double click on a layer to access the 'Layer Properties' window > click on 'Load Style...' > navigate to the directory containing the QML files (those ending .qml) > select the relevantly named QML file > click 'Open' > click 'OK'

 Repeat step 3 for all layers.